• ECTS

 Objectives

-This course is designed to enable students to join design offices or research laboratories working on the development and characterization of dielectric materials and components.
+This teaching unit should enable students to join design offices or research laboratories working in the field of development and characterization of dielectric materials and components.

-The aim of this teaching unit is to ensure that, by the end of the course, students are familiar with the properties, limits and uses of conductive and insulating materials.
+The objective of this teaching unit is that, at the end of this course consisting of class hours, students will be familiar with the properties, limitations, and uses of conductive and insulating materials.

-Students should be able to select materials for common electrical engineering applications (insulating materials, conductors).
+Students must be able to select materials for common electrical engineering applications (insulating materials, conductors).

-The student should be familiar with the physical mechanisms of degradation, understand and predict the modes and mechanisms of material failure, and be able to estimate the lifetime of materials.
-They should be familiar with the particularities of high voltage (charge injection, ionization, breakdown, etc.).
+Students must be familiar with the physical mechanisms of degradation, understand and predict the modes and mechanisms of material failure, and be able to estimate the service life of materials.
+They must be familiar with the specific characteristics associated with the presence of high voltage (charge injection, ionization, breakdown, etc.).

-The student must be familiar with the various high-voltage switchgear used in transmission networks.
-They will need to know their functions, characteristics and technological limits, so as to be able to make the right choice according to specifications.
+Students must be familiar with the various high-voltage equipment used in transmission networks.
+They must understand their functions, characteristics, and technological limitations in order to make choices based on specifications.

-The student should be familiar with the architecture, advantages and disadvantages of high-voltage direct current (HVDC) electrical connections.
+Students must be familiar with the architectures, advantages, and disadvantages of high-voltage direct current (HVDC) electrical connections.

 Read more